|

 The Closer

-"They'll bring you in.
-She'll make you talk".
-Deputy Police Chief Brenda Leigh Johnson (Kyra Sedgwick) is a police detective who transfers from Atlanta to Los Angeles to head up a special unit of the LAPD that handles sensitive, high-profile murder cases.
+Meet Deputy Police Chief Brenda Leigh Johnson, a tough detective who heads a special unit of the LAPD that handles high-profile murder cases.

 High Society (2005)